silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Getting information about the state of the ChangeSet

-Changesets can exists in three different states:
+ChangeSets can exists in three different states:

-* `open` No action has been taked on the changeset.
+* `open` No action has been taken on the ChangeSet.
 Resolves to `publishing` or `reverting`.
-* `published`: The changeset has published changes to all of its items and its now closed.
+* `published`: The ChangeSet has published changes to all of its items and its now closed.
-* `reverted`: The changeset has reverted changes to all of its items and its now closed.
+* `reverted`: The ChangeSet has reverted changes to all of its items and its now closed.
 (Future API, not supported yet)

 ### Getting information about items in a ChangeSet

-Each item in the changeset stores `VersionBefore` and `VersionAfter` fields.
-As such, they can compute the type of change they are adding to their parent changeset.
+Each item in the ChangeSet stores `VersionBefore` and `VersionAfter` fields.
+As such, they can compute the type of change they are adding to their parent ChangeSet.
 Change types include:

-* `created`: This changeset item is for a record that does not yet exist
+* `created`: This ChangeSet item is for a record that does not yet exist
-* `modified`: This changeset item is for a record that differs from what is on the live stage
+* `modified`: This ChangeSet item is for a record that differs from what is on the live stage
-* `deleted`: This changeset item will no longer exist when the changeset is published
+* `deleted`: This ChangeSet item will no longer exist when the ChangeSet is published
-* `none`: This changeset item is exactly as it is on the live stage
+* `none`: This ChangeSet item is exactly as it is on the live stage

 ## Advanced versioning topics

+These topics are targeted towards more advanced use cases that might require developers to extend the behavior of versioning.

 ### How versioned DataObjects are tracked in the database